 Reduce the number of ingredients:

 While using a blender in place of a food processor, make sure you reduce the number of ingredients you put at a go.
 It is good that you put half the amount that you can put in a food processor.
-By doing this, you are sure to get an even constancy while blending and results will be perfect.
+By doing this, you are sure to get an even constancy while blending, and the results will be perfect.

 Change blender’s settings:

 Secondly, when substituting a blender for a food processor, ensure you set it to the right settings.
 Remember that blenders are designed to work at a very high speed.
-Blenders are different, with some having three speeds while others come with up to six different speed settings.
+Blenders are different, with some having three speeds while others come up to six different speed settings.
 In case you need to chop some ingredients, use the lowest speed setting.

 This will ensure that your ingredients are not fully crushed.
 When making puree ingredients, use the highest speed setting for fine results.
 Make sure you blend little by little ingredients.
 In case you find it challenging to regulate the speeds, use the pulse button, then keep observing your ingredients until they are okay.